-Judy Vizzari interviews Meg Montague, from Northcote.
+Judy Vizzari visits the garden of Meg Montague, from Northcote.
 Meg is on the Board of Foodbank Victoria.

 There’s a black curly haired dog on the verandah – the sort that seems to be blessed with a permanent smile.
 When she sees me, she’s up and sniffing and, although I’m not the best with dogs, she’s so friendly that I just have to pat her.
 Her fluffy tail wags.
 Looks like we’re off to a good start.